How to Resolve Beans Not Grinding Despite the Motor Running on the Profitec Pro T64

 - If the machine is able to grind on this setting, then the burrs were most likely too close together, or the grinder was adjusted when it was off.
 Try moving the grind back down slowly while the grinder is running.
 Adjustments should only be made while the grinder is running to prevent jams.
 Do not set the grind too fine; if the grind is in the Turkish range, like baby powder, then it is set too fine and the machine could jam again.

 - If the machine is not able to grind on this setting, then there is a more serious jam.
-Please refer to this article for instructions on burr cleaning and calibration.
+Please refer to this machine's "Clean and Calibrate" for instructions.
 Once the grinder is cleaned and calibrated, it is important that the machine is set to a coarse grind before using it again.
 Setting the grind to a fine grind can cause it to jam again.